-This is the second part in my running series on the importance of data structure in analytics (you can catch Part 1 here), where I seek to demystify – and perhaps justify – some of the commonly accepted “best practices” around how we, as data engineers and business intelligence developers, seek to arrange data for analytical purposes.
+This is the second part in my running series on the importance of data structure in analytics, where I seek to demystify – and perhaps justify – some of the commonly accepted “best practices” around how we, as data engineers and business intelligence developers, seek to arrange data for analytical purposes.
 For this entry, I’ve decided to focus on a narrow (and thus defensible) slice of a broad and sometimes contentious topic: the dimensional model, or star schema, and its role in the Microsoft analytics world.
 Specifically, I want to take a look at why adherence to what can often seem like something of an esoteric concept really and truly can pay dividends when working with Microsoft analytics tools, and especially Power BI – one of the most capable and popular analytics tools out there today.

 Let’s first take a quick look at the star schema and talk a little bit about its history, and then from there look at how it has come to remain a best practice gold standard in Microsoft analytics, and how it can help guide your efforts when working in Power BI.